OmidGhasemi21/introduction_to_R_workshop/scripts/workshop_notes.md

 unicef_wideg_data <- unicef_long_data %>% pivot_wider(names_from = 'year', values_from = 'u5mr')
 ```

+*Note*: The codes for the previous exercise were taken from [this blog post](https://sejdemyr.github.io/r-tutorials/basics/wide-and-long/) written by Simon Ejdemyr.

 Now, let's do some cleaning using `dplyr`, `tidyr` and other `tidyverse` libraries: